lyonstran/IML-FALL2025---Voter-Bias/results/cfb/original_data/readme.md

 \text{bias}_0(v, t)_{mean} = r(v, t) - r_2(t) = \text{unweighted mean rank}
 $$

-This dataset serves as a lookup file for the calculated biases, using both the relative and raw differences for a given voter.
-“Relative difference” shows how strongly a voter deviates from the reference ranking, scaled by how important that rank is.
+This dataset serves as a lookup file for the calculated biases, using both the weighted and raw differences for a given voter.
+“Weighted difference” shows how strongly a voter deviates from the reference ranking, scaled by how important that rank is.

+---

+### `master_bias_relative.csv`
+<b>Columns:</b>

+- Pollster (v): voter name corresponding to row recording their vote
+- Season: season year
+- Week: AP poll week number in the season
+- Rank: the position assigned by the voter
+- Team (t): the team being ranked (team names are standardized to be lowercased and hyphenated)
+- ap_rank: calculated percentile AP rank for said team.
+- average: percentile average rank of calculated AP rank for said team for that given week
+- median: percentile median rank of calculated AP rank for said team for that given week

+This dataset serves as a lookup file for the calculated percentile biases, using both the weighted and raw differences for a given voter.

 ---